OleSkaar/Plunder/Index/Inventory.md

 Only significant items are counted towards encumbrance.
 Generally, an item that can be carried in one hand takes up one slot, while items that require two hands to carry take up two slots.
 Big or heavy items may take up three or more slots, as decided by the GM.

 ### Equipped items
-Items that you are holding, or have somewhere readily available on your person.
+Items that you are holding, wearing, or have somewhere readily available on your person.
 These can be freely used in combat.
-Equipped items also include armor.

 ### Inventory
 Items that you carry in your pack.
 These take an action to retrieve in combat.